 Beach Wedding Cakes on a Budget

-- If you’re tying the knot in a location that has large retailers like Cotsco, Walmart or Sams club (i.e. Cancun, Puerto Vallarta, Hawaii, etc..), consider getting a sheet cake and decorating it yourself.
-It may sound crazy but some of them are absolutely delicious and you’ll save a ton of dough!
-You can buy some really cheap edible starfish and seashells online for a decoration that is simple, understated but beautiful , and best of all budget friendly.
+- If you’re tying the knot in a location that has large retailers like Costco, Walmart, or Sam’s club (i.e. Cancun, Puerto Vallarta, Hawaii, etc..), consider getting a sheet cake and decorating it yourself.
+It may sound crazy but some of them are absolutely delicious and you’ll save a ton of money!
+You can buy some really cheap cake toppers or edible starfish and seashells online for a decoration that is simple, understated but beautiful, and best of all budget-friendly.

 - Be wary of cutting fees – Getting married in a resort or venue?
 Make sure you ask about cutting fees which can add up to big bucks!
 Some venues can charge upwards of $12 per person!